react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 ### expect

 Using expect, we `expect` our little function to return the same thing every time given the same input.

+> Note: This is the [official documentation](https://github.com/mjackson/expect) for expect.

 First, we have to import `expect` at the top of our file, before the tests: